cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Herman (1992) hypothesized that disorders of extreme stress not otherwise specified (DESNOS) have their origins in a history of childhood trauma.
 - Recent literature recognizes the importance of early attachment disturbance in the etiology of complex trauma, independent of or in combination with abuse.

-### An important exception to trauma bias in the complex trauma literature is Alexander’s research (1993) on women survivors of childhood sexual abuse.
-In

 **Two Pathways to Complex Trauma: Attachment and Abuse**

 * Alexander's research (1993) on women survivors of childhood sexual abuse
   * Significant correlation between PTSD, other Axis I conditions, and childhood sexual abuse
   * Personality disorders linked to early childhood attachment status in addition to history of abuse
-* Two separate pathways to complex trauma: insecure attachment (contributes to personality disorders) and abuse (contributes to PTSD and other Axis I conditions)
+* **Two separate pathways to complex trauma**: insecure attachment (contributes to personality disorders) and abuse (contributes to PTSD and other Axis I conditions)

 **Research Findings Supporting Two Pathways**